kplam624/Stock-Market-Analysis/README.md

 The goal is to create a script using Excel VBA to analyse Stock Market data.

-*With the given excel file, the script creates a summary table with the following:
+* With the given excel file, the script creates a summary table with the following:
-  *The ticker symbol
+  * The ticker symbol
-  *the yearly change
+  * The yearly change
-  *the percent change
+  * The percent change
-  *total stock volume
+  * Total stock volume
-*Good times
+* Good times

 # Submission
 Within the submission foldier, contains the final iteration of script along with screenshots of the script being run on the excel file.